hadirkhan10/chisel3-wiki/Bundles-and-Vecs.md

 floatConst.significand := 128.U
 ```

-A Scala convention is to capitalize the name of new classes and we
-suggest you follow that convention in Chisel too.
-The ```width```
+A Scala convention is to capitalize the name of new classes and we suggest you follow that convention in Chisel too.
-named parameter to the `UInt` constructor specifies the number
-of bits in the type.

 Vecs create an indexable vector of elements, and are constructed as
 follows: